lgbouma/cdips/README.md

 This repository contains documentation, code, and small chunks of data supporting the CDIPS project.

+To download all the Sector 6 and 7 light curves from [CDIPS-I](https://arxiv.org/abs/1910.01133), see the repo HERE.

+#FIXME

 One useful tool is [`/doc/download_sector6_and_sector7.py`](https://github.com/lgbouma/cdips/blob/master/doc/download_sector6_and_sector7.py), which is a script that downloads all the Sector 6 and 7 light curves from